-We numerically emulated QAOA for 16 random Sherrington-Kirkpatrick problem instances on 6 qubits.
-For all instances, we observed an increase in the performance of QAOA with correlation strength at all $p$, indicating that effect ($ii$) is dominant \footnote{There are two instances where a single exception occurs, but these exceptions can be alluded to incomplete optimization, as we show in the SM.}.
-Furthermore, in all instances and at all correlation strengths, we observed the existence of critical local noise rates after which the noise-aware approximation ratio is higher than the noise-unaware approximation ratio.
-This shows QAOA can in some cases adapt to the effects of uncorrelated and correlated errors given that noise rates are \emph{above} a threshold.
-It remains an open question how this threshold behaves as the number of qubits is increased to numbers required for a practical quantum advantage.
-The noise resilience of QAOA may be seriously limited if the noise adaptivity threshold increases with $n$.
+We numerically simulated QAOA for 16 random SK problem instances on 6 qubits.
+For all instances, we observed an increase in the performance of QAOA with correlation strength at all $p$, indicating that effect ($ii$) is dominant \footnote{There are two instances where a single exception occurs, but these exceptions can be attributed to incomplete optimization.
+See the Supplemental Material for details.}.
+As a separate effect, in all instances and at all correlation strengths, we observed the existence of critical local error probabilities after which the noise-aware approximation ratio is higher than the noise-unaware approximation ratio.
+This shows QAOA can in some cases adapt to the effects of uncorrelated and correlated errors, given that error probabilities are \emph{above} a threshold.
+It remains an open question how this threshold behaves as the number of qubits is increased to the numbers required for a practical quantum advantage.
+The noise resilience of QAOA may be seriously limited if the noise-adaptivity threshold increases with $n$.

-Our work does not show that correlated errors are beneficial to QAOA; adding correlated errors \emph{on top} of local errors will almost certainly result in reduction in the performance of QAOA.
+Our work does not show that correlated errors are beneficial to QAOA; adding correlated errors \emph{on top} of local errors will almost certainly result in a reduction in the performance of QAOA.
 What our work indicates is that it is not correlation in itself that has a negative effect on QAOA.
 To improve current hardware to the point that it can demonstrate a useful quantum advantage, a reduction of both uncorrelated and correlated errors remains necessary.